Halloween International Film Festival

 The HALLOWEEN INTERNATIONAL FILM FESTIVAL returns to Kill Devil Hills, North Carolina, October 3-5, 2019, presented by Halloween Daily News!

-Held on the historic Outer Banks, this destination event features three days of independent genre films from around the world, as well as networking opportunities and extensive media exposure.
+Held on the historic Outer Banks, site of the Wright Brothers’ first flight and home of America’s first urban legend, the Lost Colony of Roanoke Island, this destination event features three days of independent genre films from around the world, as well as networking opportunities and extensive media exposure.

 Festival film screenings will once again be shown at R/C Theatres Movies 10 in Kill Devil Hills, including Q&A sessions, nightly meet and greets, photo ops on our Orange Carpet, and more.
 Our state-of-the-art host venue features a massive 36-foot tall movie screen, stadium seating, full digital projection capabilities, and a complete lineup of refreshments and snacks available.